 The Oil in Oil-Free Air Compressors

-The gearbox of your air compressor is used to drive the two compressor elements via the electromotor.
-Gearboxes need lubrication to operate properly, and can be costly to replace, so maintenance checks should review them on a regular basis.
-The oil in your gearbox will lubricate the internal gears and bearings, as well as the bearing and timing gear located inside of each compressor element.
+The air compressor’s gearbox drives the two compressor elements with the electromotor.
+Gearboxes need lubrication to operate properly and can be costly to replace, so maintenance checks should review them on a regular basis.
+The oil in your gearbox lubricates the internal gears and bearings, as well as the bearing and timing gear located inside each compressor element.

-Oil will be pumped from an oil sump inside the gearbox, and it’s cooled via an oil cooler and oil filter before it is used to cool compressor or gearbox parts.
-The filters are used to remove debris during its action.
+An oil sump pumps oil from inside the gearbox.
+Then, an oil cooler and filter cool it before transferring it to cool the compressor and gearbox parts.
+The filters remove debris during this action.

-The main difference is that internal elements and parts of the gearbox will be treated with long-lasting lubrication.
-This puts more of a strain on the engine overtime, but requires less day-to-day maintenance.
+Internal gearbox elements are treated with long-lasting lubrication.
+This puts more of a strain on the engine over time but helps oil-free models require less day-to-day air compressor maintenance.

 Different Compression Cooling Elements

-Understanding the general pressurization of air compressors is pretty straightforward and often operates the same across oil and oil-free units.
+Understanding the general pressurization of air compressors is pretty straightforward, as it often operates the same way across oil-injected and oil-free units.

 For the oil-free compressors we’re looking at, there are two main methods for cooling the compressor itself: Water and air.
 Air-cooled compressors, which tend to be rotary screw compressors, use outside air to cool the compressed air and the oil used in the gearbox.
 Air circulates and moves heat away from internal components as well as from the parts that house the oil, which helps remove heat from your compressor elements.